-- (a) Stormwater management facilities shall be designed to resemble natural areas in form and function, and shall be consistent with Article IX, Stormwater Management, of this chapter. - (b) Stormwater management areas shall be landscaped with native species of trees, shrubs, and perennials appropriate to the function as a wet or dry basin. - (c) The basin and the landscaping area shall be designed to: - (1) Be an integral part of the overall development as a physical or visual amenity that provides: - a.
+- (a) Stormwater management facilities shall be designed to resemble natural areas in form and function, and shall be consistent with Article IX, Stormwater Management, of this chapter.
+Stormwater management facilities intended for use towards the required twenty-percent pervious open space shall be designed in compliance with the pertinent sections of Article V, Open Space, of this chapter. - (b) Stormwater management areas shall be landscaped with native species of trees, shrubs, and perennials appropriate to the function as a wet or dry basin. - (c) The basin and the landscaping area shall be designed to: - (1) Be an integral part of the overall development as a physical or visual amenity that provides: - a.
 Usable public or civic space; or - b.
-An aesthetic focal point or feature, such as a pond, creek or other water feature, utilizing curvilinear shapes and a diversity of appropriate plant species. - (2) Preserve existing tree groupings. - (3) Include canopy trees spaced no more than an average of every 35 linear feet around the basin perimeter. - (4) Maintain at least 25 percent of the area of the basin, including the shoulders and maintenance area, using native landscape plantings, excluding sod. - (5) Be integrated with the landscape or planting plan for the site. - (6) Identify areas for access for normal and routine basin maintenance.
+An aesthetic focal point or feature, such as a pond, creek or other water feature, utilizing curvilinear shapes and a diversity of appropriate plant species. - (2) Preserve existing tree groupings. - (3) Include canopy trees spaced no more than an average of every 35 linear feet around the basin perimeter. - (4) Maintain at least 25 percent of the area of the basin, including the shoulders and maintenance area, using native landscape plantings, excluding sod. - (5) Be integrated with the landscape or planting plan for the site.

+(6) Identify areas for access for normal and routine basin maintenance.
 Landscape plantings shall not reduce the width of the required maintenance access.